Radio Modesto Is Given Tentative Federal Permit

 Cecil Lynch, who has been in the radio business here for a number of years, will head the Stanislaus County Broadcasters station, which is expected to be in operation around the first of the year.
 Among the others having an interest in the station are Ralph M. Brown, G. A. M. Lynch and William E. Bacon, all of Modesto.

 No date has been announced for the start of broadcasting by Radio Modesto, half of which is owned by John Schacht, formerly of San Mateo and the balance by Warren Giddings, his brother, Richard, and John E. Griffin of Modesto.

 California’s newest broadcasting radio station is on the air

 The original application for the station was filed with the FCC in 1947 with the final grant for a construction permit following in 1951.
-The station’s studio are located at 1507 Tenth Street in downtown Modesto with its transmitter located on Sylvan Rd. and Old Oakdale Rd. near Modesto.
+The station’s studios are located at 1507 Tenth Street, downtown Modesto, with its transmitter located on Sylvan Rd. near Old Oakdale Rd. in northeast Modesto.
 The station is to operate on 970 kilocycles with a full time power of 1,000 watts.
 The station represents in investment of more than $100,000 and is the only standard Modesto radio station maintaining studios apart from its transmitter site.